 • Building a local-area network

-The four-year plan for AOIT accommodates students desiring Honors, Dual Enrollment and Advanced Placement options for academic courses, while fulfilling standard college entrance requirements.
+The four-year AOIT plan accommodates students desiring Honors, Dual Enrollment and Advanced Placement options for academic courses, while fulfilling standard college entrance requirements.

 AOIT business partners enhance the program by bringing their expertise into the classroom, as speakers, mentors, consultants and guest teachers for hands-on labs and seminars.
 They provide opportunities for field trips, job shadowing, conferences and internships.
 Students also participate in Junior Achievement and Future Business Leaders of America programs.
 The AOIT is affiliated with the National Academy Foundation, which builds partnerships between high schools and businesses to develop career-themed academies-smaller learning communities where students can make a relevant, experience-based connection between rigorous studies and practical work experiences.